 What would it mean to operate at peak efficiency?

-Everyone’s mind is similar in that it is pink and meaty, and all the major brain-centers are (usually) in the same place from brain-to-brain.
-That’s where the similarities seem to stop and the beautiful differences start to flow.
-If a mind perceives a thing (idea, object, etc.) using particular parts of speech with a certain consistency, wouldn’t it stand to reason that subtle amplifications or changes to the language the mind automatically employs could result in a substantial shift in perception?
-And if this perception is the root of all experience, and learned experiences build proficiencies, then as a result, a person’s ‘peak performance in X’ is more readily able to be reached.
-Keeping in mind that X can literally be anything.
+Everyone’s mind is similar in that it’s pink and meaty, and all the major brain-centers are (usually) in the same place.
+That’s where some similarities seem to stop and beautiful differences start to flow.
+If a mind perceives a thing (idea, object, etc.) using particular parts of speech with a certain consistency, wouldn’t it stand to reason that subtle amplifications or changes to the language our minds automatically employ could result in a substantial shift in perception?
+And if this perception is the root of all experience, and learned experience builds proficiency, then as an inevitable result, a person’s peak performance is more readily able to be reached.

-A quick summation of peak performance would come down to practice, practice, and more practice.
+A quick-glance summation of peak performance would come down to practice, practice, and more practice.
 While this is inarguably true, I would put forward that peak performance stems first from an individual’s thought patterns, their mental habits, and most importantly, the way they talk to themselves when they aren’t thinking about it.
 Are we to believe that someone who professionally strives for peak performance, and maintains that state, is wasting any time being self-destructive?
 Not self-critical, these are different.
-‘Self-destructive’ implies a far more sinister intention.
+Self-destructive implies a far more pernicious intention.

 What is efficiency?

 What does it mean to have mental waste?
 Could it be unwarranted stress, useless worrying, the toying with impossible desires?
-Surely allowing your mind to wander and daydream within reason isn’t a waste, there is value in putting air between your thoughts.
-This waste must come in the form of time spent–not dormant memories or stored experiences–but actual time spent on negative thoughts, emotions, beliefs, and convictions that eat away at your psyche.
+Surely allowing your mind to wander and daydream within reason isn’t a waste, there is value in blowing air between your thoughts.
+This waste must come in the form of time spent–not dormant memories or stored experiences–but substantive time spent on negative thoughts, emotions, beliefs, and convictions that eat away at that pink-and-meaty psyche.
 Nothing I create is original.
 They don’t want to hear what I have to say.
-My idea’s aren’t good enough to make it.
+My idea’s aren’t good enough to make it past the front door.

-So by this measure, the answer, in part, is to trim the time spent on worthless convictions.
+By this measure, the answer, in part, is to trim moments spent on worthless convictions.
 The more time you spend not thinking about how bad you are at something is the more time you spend getting better at said thing, and in doing so, becoming more mentally efficient.
 The formula for efficiency seems like some boring platitude that should be a no-brainer.
-Which it is, in the same way a new engine should have no problems running.
+Which it is, in the same way a new car engine should have no problems running smoothly.
 But a new engine will still eventually need an oil change, the same way your brain needs positive-self-awareness to stay healthy and efficient.

 What is peak efficiency?

 Striving for the peak runs the same river as increasing efficiency.
-As we learn to hot-swap new energetic words into our inner monologues, we might find that we’ll grow a little by accident.
-We might find that we, ourselves, are extraordinary–and really believe it.
+As we learn to hot-swap new, empowering words into our inner monologues, we might find that we’ll grow a little by accident.
+We might find that our potential and state-of-being is actually quite extraordinary–and we might really start to believe it.
 And when we see that in ourselves, we’ll shred the fatty-time we used to spend wallowing in self-pity, and we’ll accidently grow a little more.